-I just love this Butternut Squash Bisque recipe… and whenever fall arrives, it is time for this wonderful smooth and rich soup.
-If you want to skip making the two toppings, you can easily just top the soup with a little cheese (such as chevre or grated cheddar or gouda) or a few crumbles of bacon or some pomegranite seeds or some fresh herbs or any combination thereof!
+I just love this Butternut Squash Bisque recipe… and whenever fall arrives, it is time for this wonderfully smooth and rich soup.
+If you want to skip making the two toppings, you can easily just top the soup with a bit of cheese (such as chevre or grated cheddar or gouda) or a few crumbles of bacon.
+You can even play with flavors by adding some pomegranate seeds, fresh herbs, or any combination thereof!

 Butternut Squash Bisque with Gorgonzola Cream and Chipotle Mascarpone